 Düsseldorf, 11.
-October 2021 – Metalshub, the metal industry’s digital trading and price intelligence platform has announced a strategic partnership with the leading exchange for industrial metals, the London Metal Exchange (LME).
-The partnership will expand Metalshub’s offering to LME traded base metals such as aluminium, copper and zinc.
+October 2021 – Metalshub, the metal industry’s digital supply chain solution and price intelligence platform has announced a strategic collaboration with the leading exchange for industrial metals, the London Metal Exchange (LME).
+This collaboration will expand Metalshub’s offering to LME traded base metals such as aluminium, copper and zinc.
 Moreover, Metalshub and the LME will join forces to provide a solution to the industry for tracking the CO2 footprint of metal products throughout the supply chain.

 LMEpassport, a centralised digital register that stores electronic Certificates of Analysis (CoAs) and sustainability credentials, represents the first infrastructural step to enhance the visibility of metals sustainability.
 Joint with the digital trading flow of the Metalshub platform, it brings the relevant sustainability information to the point of sale and empowers users to digitally track their material flows.

-Robin Martin, LME Head of Market Development, commented: “We are delighted to be partnering with Metalshub to develop and deliver digital spot trading services to our global industrial user base.
+Robin Martin, LME Head of Market Development, commented: “We are delighted to be collaborating with Metalshub to develop and deliver digital supply chain services to our global industrial user base.
 Physical metals trading needs are increasingly being met with digital solutions, which offer benefits such as transparency, efficiency and easily evidenced compliance with procurement requirements.
 As the global centre for industrial metals futures trading, the LME is well-positioned to expand the Metalshub product base and develop its direct connectivity with the physical market.”

 Metalshub has built a liquid metals trading ecosystem focused on raw materials consumed by the iron and steel industry.
 The cooperation with the LME launches the expansion of this scope towards all LME base metals and other metal products.
 The product pipeline will be developed jointly with industrial user groups whereas low carbon aluminium is expected to be made available in early 2022.

-The strategic partnership between Metalshub and the LME is based on a long-term contract between the two parties and does not involve any equity ties.
-Data privacy and security remains the highest priority for Metalshub as it enters into this partnership remaining fully independent.
+The strategic collaboration between Metalshub and the LME is based on a long-term contract between the two parties and does not involve any equity ties.
+Data privacy and security remains the highest priority for Metalshub as it enters into this collaboration remaining fully independent.